HP TECH TAKES /...

 What is Chromecast?

 Chromecast is one of Google’s most popular tech gadgets.
-It gives users a seamless way to stream media from a connected device to any TV or monitor with an HDMI port.
+It gives users a seamless way to stream media from a connected device to any TV or monitor with an HDMI cable.
 It’s an affordable option, too, that can be used between multiple televisions or monitors.

 You can also easily take it with you to use on the road, like in hotel rooms or that Airbnb in the mountains.
 Plus, rather than buying a new “smart TV,” you can use Chromecast to experience similar streaming capabilities for a fraction of the cost.